openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Router.md

 - To setup your route, choose the default route table from your VCN.
 ![Diagram](/img/public_cloud/RouteTable-OCI1.jpg)

+- **Add Router Rules**
-- Following is an example route for traffic for 100.64.0.0/10.
+- Following is an example route for traffic destine for 100.64.0.0/10 subnet.
 - The **Target Type** is **Private IP**
 - The **Destination Type** is **CIDR Block**
 - The **Destination CIDR Block** is the example traffic (100.64.0.0/10)